rock-solid/pwa-theme-obliq/README.md

 ## About

-This repository hosts the assets for the Obliq progressive web app, developed by Appticles.
+This repository hosts the assets for the [Obliq Progressive Web App](https://wpmobilepack.com/mobile-app-themes/obliq.html), developed by Appticles.

 ## Regulatory Information